 Are hunting licenses required to hunt on the preserves?

-New York hunting licenses are required to hunt on Conservancy preserves.
+New York hunting licenses are required to hunt on TNC preserves.
 Special restrictions apply to hunting on our preserves and written permission is also required.
 In most cases, hunting is coordinated through a local fish and game club.
 In exchange, that club helps maintain preserve trails and perform other ecological management duties.
 Volunteers with the necessary state licenses and who pass testing are also eligible to hunt on our lands.

 Why lethal hunting?
 Are alternatives, like birth control, fencing, or relocation being con